lym20030214-prog/CCPX-5199-Final_Project/README.md

-# Understanding the Math Achievement Gap

-**Gender as a Moderator of the Association between Depression Vulnerability and Math GPA during Adolescence**
+# Gender as a Moderator of the Association between Depression Vulnerability and Math GPA during Adolescence

-Authors: Hayley Han, Yiming Lin
-Course: HUDK 5500 — Capstone Project (analysis notebook: `CCPX_5199_Final.ipynb`)
-Date: April 2026
+****

 ---